 The Campaign is conducted state by state and each state determines which week or month is officially designated as the College Application Campaign.
 Events across the country often take place between September-December.

 Many states are also connecting college application completion events with FAFSA completion and College Signing Day efforts.
 After submitting the admissions application, some events encourage students to register for their FSA ID and are provided with the date of their state’s FAFSA completion event to ensure they complete the admissions process and apply for financial aid.

 American College Application Campaign Staff

-For questions about the American College Application Campaign, please reach out to one of our team members directly.
-Or, you may contact the team through the ACAC@act.org email address.
+For questions about the American College Application Campaign, you may contact the team through the ACAC@act.org email address.

 The first College Application Day was held at a GEAR UP North Carolina high school in Siler City, NC in November 2005.
 The next year it expanded to 15 high schools, then to 109 high schools in 2007.
 By 2010, at least 470 NC high schools participated in the state’s College Application Week program annually.
 Additionally, by the same year, the program had spread to five southern states and Colorado.
 A planning grant was provided by Lumina Foundation in 2011 along with a programmatic expansion grant by The Kresge Foundation.
 In November 2011, 3 new states piloted the effort.
 Since then, the program has grown annually to include more states, more high schools, and more students nationally.
 The program has now expanded to all 50 states and the District of Columbia.

 In October 2010, a group of interested individuals began discussions of how the program might be broadened to include other states.
 The Steering Committee convened from 2010-2014.
 The Campaign Steering Committee included the following individuals who, at the time, represented the following organizations: